Sunday, 21 December 2025

 • Bacteria: Streptococcus pyogenes (Strep Throat).

-• Irritants: Smoke, pollution, or spicy foods.
+• Irritants: Cigarette smoke, outdoor pollution, or highly spicy foods.

 Complications

-• Kidney Inflammation: (Post-streptococcal glomerulonephritis).
+• Kidney Inflammation: (Post-streptococcal glomerulonephritis), which can cause acute kidney injury.

 Diagnosis